0xmetaschool/Learning-Projects/Introduction to Core/2. Understanding Core’s Architecture/Lesson 6 - Core Workflow.md

     - 'n' is a weighting factor that determines how much each staked Bitcoin counts compared to each staked CORE token, like adjusting the value of different currencies.
     - '(1-m)' is the counterbalance to the hash power factor, ensuring that staked tokens have a fair say in the election.

 This formula ensures that the hybrid score is a fair and balanced representation of a validator's overall qualifications, taking into account both community support and contributions to network security.
-It's like a well-rounded assessment of a candidate's leadership potential, considering their popularity, experience, and skills. ****At the end of each round, the 23 candidates with the highest hybrid scores are elected as validators.
+It's like a well-rounded assessment of a candidate's leadership potential, considering their popularity, experience, and skills.
+At the end of each round, the 23 candidates with the highest hybrid scores are elected as validators.
 They are the backbone of the Core network, responsible for its smooth and efficient operation.

 ### The Validator Duty

 Being a validator is a rewarding job, but it comes with responsibilities.
 Validators are incentivized to do their job well through block rewards and transaction fees.
 However, they also face consequences if they don't.
-If a validator misbehaves or fails to uphold their duties, they can be "slashed," meaning they lose a portion of their rewards or even their initial stake.
+If a validator misbehaves or fails to uphold their duties, they can be "slashed" meaning they lose a portion of their rewards or even their initial stake.
 In more severe cases, they can be temporarily "jailed" (removed from the network) or even permanently banned for stuff like double-signing (maliciously validating two conflicting blocks).

 ![https://lh7-us.googleusercontent.com/docsz/AD_4nXe2G5XLD_dg-u4JLiw2HKgksY-ege-H9G4ASwXQ04LIVNYQEuq54XlXmq_n0zsxiEYK8moMC6UFzb8YQdGknHjNC-5MckA_y7_Ekyz57j3eleqjQx4efCFKVsuqhx5YEXkqFdAr6J0eoMxKw8dAswMhKMNW?key=RMbE3SnA3hsbj7mtDPGw4Q](https://github.com/0xmetaschool/Learning-Projects/blob/main/assests_for_all/assets-for-core-c1/Section%202%20Images/L6%20P3.gif?raw=true)